 What’s more, the evidence that we have suggests that Instagram’s algorithm is designed to encourage this type of positive interaction.
-So, the more active you are the more likely you are to appear higher on people’s Instagram feed, so it’s a win-win for being socially active and taking part in the conversation.
+So, the more active you are, the more likely you are to appear higher on people’s Instagram feed.
+It’s a win-win for being socially active and taking part in the conversation.

 But remember, when all is said and done, only post if you have something worth posting.
 There is no value in posting junk content, so get organised.
 To be truly professional in this space it’s important to build a library of quality content that is suitable for your account, then you can choose to post it exactly when you want.

 Post at the right time